ac-voice-ai/rasa-audiocodes/README.md

 After a minute, the number should be routed to your bot.

-## Voice&#46;AI Gateway Configuration
+## VoiceAI Connect Configuration

-If you maintain a VAIG instance, configure a provider with the following attributes:
+If you maintain a VAIC instance, configure a provider with the following attributes:

 ```json
   {